inaka/sumo_db/README.md

 # Overview
- * sumo_db gives you a standard way to define your db schema, no matter the db implementation (mongo, mysql, redis, etc).
+ * sumo_db gives you a standard way to define your db schema, no matter the db implementation (mongo, mysql, redis, or sqlite3).
  * Your entities encapsulate behavior in code (functions in module) and state into proplists.
- * sumo_db is the main module.
-It translates to and from #sumo_doc into your own state.
+ * sumo is the main module.
+It translates to and from #sumo_doc records into your own state.
  * Each repo is a process *sumo_repo* that calls the actual db driver (e.g: sumo_repo_mysql).